pdjr-signalk/pdjr-skplugin-devantech/README.md

 **pdjr-skplugin-devantech** implements an interface to Devantech DS series Ethernet relay devices.

-DS devices provide a mix of general purpose analogue input, digital input and relay output channels: the number of channels of each type varies from model to model.
+DS devices provide a mix of general purpose analogue and digital I/O and relay output channels: the number and type of channels varies across the product range.

 The plugin represents a DS module as a Signal K switchbank with both digital input channels amd relay output channels.
-The plugin provides an interface and operating characteristic for DS switchbanks that mimics the familiar NMEA 2000 switchbank scheme.
+As far as possible the DS device/plugin combination mimics the operating characteristics NMEA 2000 switchbanks in Signal K.

-A DS module is uniquely identified by its Ethernet IP address (NMEA switchbanks have an instance address) and, by default, the plugin uses this address as the switchbank identifier in Signal K.
+A DS module is uniquely identified by its Ethernet IP address (NMEA switchbanks have an instance address which serves the same purpose) and, by default, the plugin uses this address as the switchbank identifier in Signal K.
 Each channel in a DS associated switchbank is conventionally named 'r*nn*' (if it is a relay output channel) or 's*nn*' (if it is a switch input channel) with *nn* specifying the associated DS module channel address.

-By default the plugin installs DS switchbanks in the usual Signal K location and, relying on default naming conventions, a relay channel will have a key like
+The plugin installs DS switchbanks in the usual Signal K location and, relying on default naming conventions, a relay channel will have a key like
 ```
 electrical.switches.bank.192168001006.r3.state
 ```
-Overriding defaults allows any naming strategy consistent with Signal K's specification, so the same DS relay could be named
+Overriding defaults allows any naming strategy consistent with Signal K's specification, so, with a little more configuration gloss, the same DS relay could present as
 ```
 electrical.switches.bank.forelocker.gas-valve.state
 ```

-The plugin listens on a user-configured TCP port for status reports from configured DS devices and uses the received data to update Signal K switchbank paths associated with the transmitting device.
+The plugin listens on a user-configured TCP port for status reports from configured DS devices and uses the received data to update the state of Signal K switchbank paths associated with the transmitting device.

-Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP connection to the notifying device allowing subsequent operation of remote relays in response to Signal K PUT requests on associated switchbank relay channels.
+Receipt of status notifications from a DS device which is configured for relay output causes the plugin to establish and maintain a persistent TCP connection to the notifying device allowing subsequent operation of remote relays in response to Signal K PUT requests on associated switchbank relay channels.

 This operating strategy is resilient to network outage and allows *ad-hoc* connection of DS devices to a live system without further